-The award consists of paid registration and up to 4 hotel nights at the St. Louis Union Station Hotel.
+The award consists of paid registration and up to 4 hotel nights at the Hyatt Regency Crystal City.
 International travel awards for those residing in developing countries also include US$500 for airfare.
-You must be an ASPET 2023 member and
+You must be an ASPET 2024 member and the

-the presenting author on an abstract submitted by December 8.
+presenting author on an abstract submitted by December 7.

 recognize the highest quality scientific work submitted by ASPET’s young scientist members.

-Divisions will select finalists for their oral presentation awards from eligible abstracts submitted by young scientists to their applicable abstract topic categories by December 8th.
+Divisions will select finalists for their oral presentation awards from eligible abstracts submitted by young scientists to their applicable abstract topic categories by December 7.
 No separate application is necessary.
-To be considered, you
+To be considered, you must

-must be an ASPET 2023 member and the presenting author.
+be an ASPET 2024 member and the presenting author.

 Applicable presenting authors will be invited to join the session as a speaker.